 Value: Enter the data value you want to associate with the OMA-URI you entered.
 The value depends on the data type you selected.
 For example, if you select Date and time, select the value from a date picker.

 After you add some settings, you can select Export.
-Export creates a list of all the values you added in a comma-separated values (.csv) file.
+Export creates a list of all the values you added in a comma-separated values (

 Find the policies you can configure

-There's a complete list of all configuration service providers (CSPs) that Windows client supports in the Configuration service provider reference.
+For a complete list of all configuration service providers (CSPs) that Windows client supports, go to the CSP reference.

 Not all settings are compatible with all Windows client versions.
-Configuration service provider reference tells you which versions are supported for each CSP.
+The CSP reference lists the supported versions for each CSP.

-Additionally, Intune doesn't support all the settings listed in Configuration service provider reference.
+Also, Intune doesn't support all the settings listed in CSP reference.
 To find out if Intune supports the setting you want, open the article for that setting.
 Each setting page shows its supported operation.
 To work with Intune, the setting must support the Add, Replace, and Get operations.
 If the value returned by the Get operation doesn't match the value supplied by the Add or Replace operations, then Intune reports a compliance error.

 For settings that were created by using a string, base64, or XML data type, the stored value is obscured.
 If the user who is accessing the value has any of the following permissions or roles, they can see the value: